e2thex/thoughts/docs/schematic-approach/Epistemology.md

 ## The Construct "Truth"

 How do we view truth in the Schematic Approach?
 To start, truth is a construct, so what we are we are looking for is what is truth-like.
-How well something reflects reality creates a good anchor.
+How well something reflects our personal reality ([$R_p$](/schematic-approach/Consciousness)) creates a good anchor.
 To be clear, this is not how it reflects $R_0$, but the reality that each of us exists in.

 While this truth is relatively fixed, each change of our [Consciousness](/schematic-approach/Consciousness), after each retraining of our previous consciousness provides a new reality and therefore possibly a new truth.